min2ha/ukwa-site/content/target/53451/index.en.md

   "subject": "UK General Election 2017"
 }

-# The Dartford and Gravesham Green Party Candidates

 The Dartford and Gravesham Green Party are standing two candidates in this election.
 Marna Gilligan will stand in Gravesham and Andy Blatchford will stand in Dartford.